diceid/sample-verifier-webapp/README.md

 The id of this configuration need to be passed in the sample application be passed to  authorize?pres_req_conf_id=idname
 2. Donwload sample verifier application and make the following changes:<br>
-   -Sample-verifier-webapp/src/vc_services/VC_AuthService.js <br>
+   - Sample-verifier-webapp/src/vc_services/VC_AuthService.js <br>
-      -Constants.clientRoot -> should point to the URL where sample verifier application is hosted.
+      - Constants.clientRoot -> should point to the URL where sample verifier application is hosted.
 This URL should be accessible from Verifier controller <br>
-      -userManager.settings.metadata.authorization_endpoint -> change pres_req_conf_id to the presentation request id you have created.
+      - userManager.settings.metadata.authorization_endpoint -> change pres_req_conf_id to the presentation request id you have created.
 If you haven’t created any new id, then the default id wipro-access can be used.<br>
 3. Install and build the application with the following commands:<br>
- -npm install <br>
+ - npm install <br>
- -npm run build <br>
+ - npm run build <br>
- -npm start <br>
+ - npm start <br>